Anyone and Any One

 Any One

 In the term any one, the word one will usually represent a nearby noun.
-For example:- Any one of those cakes is delicious.
+For example: In the examples above, the word any is an indefinite adjective which modifies the indefinite pronoun one.

 In the examples below, the expression any one is not an indefinite adjective and an indefinite pronoun like in the examples above.
 It is an indefinite adjective and the number one.
 For example: